sourceduty/Cluster_Computing/README.md

 ![Computer Cluster](https://github.com/sourceduty/Cluster_Computing/assets/123030236/78546592-0533-40ee-aeb1-28d2145ccd14)

+> Interconnected computers that work together as a single, unified system.

+#

 Cluster computers are a collection of interconnected computers that work together as a single, unified system to perform complex computations and process large volumes of data.
 Each individual computer, or node, within the cluster operates independently but collaborates with the others to tackle tasks more efficiently than a single machine could.
 These nodes are connected through a high-speed network, enabling them to share data and workload seamlessly.
 Cluster computing is employed in a wide range of applications, from scientific simulations and financial modeling to big data analytics and web services.
 By distributing the computational load across multiple nodes, cluster computers enhance performance, reliability, and scalability, making them an essential tool for organizations that require significant processing power without the cost and limitations of supercomputers.
 The modular nature of clusters allows for easy expansion and maintenance, providing a flexible and cost-effective solution for meeting evolving computational demands.

 #